 Image 26: YoY Operating Profit Growth View

-Screeners: Below the details of the industries on the main page, there are different screeners which are based on different parameters and shows different stocks as per different results.
-The user can also run backtest of these screeners to see the performance of stocks in the past.
+Live Stock Screeners: Below the details of the industries on the main page, there are different live stock screeners which are based on different parameters and shows different stocks as per different results.
+The user can also run backtest of these Live Stock screeners to see the performance of stocks in the past.

-Image 27: Screeners View on the main page of Results
+Image 27: Live Stock screeners View on the main page of Results

 A type of financial vehicle made up of a pool of money collected from many investors to invest in securities is mutual funds.
 There are different types of mutual funds on which a user can invest.
 Users can analyze mutual funds via their goals, or find their favorite via the detailed mutual fund table.